The Faculties

 The Five Key Faculties

-The Eastern tradition, drawing on Scripture, Greek philosophy, and centuries of careful contemplative observation, distinguishes several primary faculties of the human person.
-The most important for our purposes are five:
+The Eastern tradition distinguishes several primary faculties of the human person.
+The most important for practice are five.

 Nous (νοῦς) — the spiritual intellect, the faculty of direct perception.
-This is the highest part of the human person, the eye of the soul, the image of God most fully located.
-Its proper function is the contemplation (theoria) of God.
+This is the highest part of the human person, the eye of the soul, the image of God most fully located in us.
+Its proper function is the contemplation of God.
 In its fallen, scattered state, it wanders among thoughts and passions; in its restored state, it perceives spiritual realities directly.

 Dianoia (διάνοια) — discursive reason, the thinking mind.
-This is the faculty that moves step by step — that reasons, argues, analyzes, plans.
-It is entirely legitimate in its proper domain.
+This is the faculty that moves step by step — reasoning, analyzing, planning.
+Entirely legitimate in its proper domain.
 Theology, scripture study, working through moral questions — these belong to dianoia.
 The problem arises when dianoia tries to do the work of the nous, when thinking tries to substitute for contemplation.

 Kardia (καρδία) — the heart, the spiritual center of the whole person.
 Not primarily the seat of emotion but the ontological ground from which all other faculties arise.
 The heart is where the nous must ultimately dwell to function rightly.
-It is the meeting place of God and the human person, the inner sanctuary.
+It is the meeting place of God and the human person.

 Thymos (θυμός) — the irascible faculty, the energy of the soul oriented toward resistance and righteous struggle.
 Thymos is the faculty that gets angry, that fights, that refuses to accept evil.
-In its disordered form, it generates the passion of anger (orge) that the tradition counsels against.
-In its properly ordered form, it is the fire that drives ascetic effort, that refuses to consent to sin, that sustains the long labor of transformation.
-The desert monks sometimes called it the faculty that should be turned against the passions themselves.
+In its disordered form, it generates the passion of anger that the tradition counsels against.
+In its properly ordered form, it is the fire that drives ascetic effort — the refusal to consent to sin, the energy that sustains the long labor of transformation.

 Epithymia (ἐπιθυμία) — the desiring faculty, the energy of the soul oriented toward seeking and longing.
-Epithymia in its disordered form generates the passions of lust, gluttony, and avarice.
-In its properly ordered form, it is the deep longing of the soul for God — the eros that draws the person toward theosis.
+In its disordered form it generates lust, gluttony, and avarice.
+In its properly ordered form it is the deep longing of the soul for God — the eros that draws the person toward theosis.
 Maximos the Confessor understood this faculty as fundamentally positive: desire is not the problem; misdirected desire is the problem.

 The Trichotomy and the Unity